U.S. Supreme Court Police

 • An applicant's education/experience must include at least one of the following to be considered:

-• An Associate’s Degree or higher from an accredited institution (or being within six months of graduation);
+• An Associate's degree or higher from an accredited institution (or being within six months of graduation); or

 • Applicants must be at least within six months of turning 21 years of age, but not yet 39 years of age at the date of application, with some exceptions as noted below:

-• Applicants over the age of 39 may still be considered if they can demonstrate sufficient prior coverage under the federal law enforcement retirement system special provision to allow them to achieve at least 20 years of total service before reaching age 60.
+• Applicants over the age of 39 may still be considered if they were previously covered under the federal law enforcement retirement system which will allow them to achieve at least 20 years of total service before reaching age 60.
 See 5 U.S. Code 8425(d) for details on the special provision.

-• Applicants must be licensed to drive for at least one year at the time of application, and have an excellent driving record.
+• Possess a current valid driver's license for at least one year at the time of application, and have an excellent driving record.

-• If you are a male applicant born after December 31, 1959, you must certify that you have registered with the Selective Service System, or are exempt from having to do so under the Selective Service Law.
-See: www.sss.gov.
+• Certify that you have registered with the Selective Service System or are exempt from having to do so.

 • Employment is subject to successful completion of a medical exam, which includes rigorous fitness standards.
 Medical exam consists of blood work, drug screening, height, weight, stress test, EKG, vision, hearing, and body fat.